oatlog/oatlog/doc/planning_report/main.typ

 The problem is essentially to set the extracted E-class to 1 while removing as many gates as possible.
 There are many straightforward simplifications that can be done to the graph, for example, an and gate with duplicate inputs from the same node can remove one of the inputs.

+#pagebreak()
 = Goal

-The goal of this project is to implement an e-graph engine that runs faster than other state-of-the-art implementations (like egg @egg, egglog @egglog, eqlog @eqlog) measured in e-nodes per second on existing e-graph rulesets.
+The goal of this project is to implement an e-graph engine which is roughly compatible with the egglog language @egglog and which briefly stated runs faster than other state-of-the-art implementations (like egg @egg, egglog @egglog, eqlog @eqlog).

 == Limitations